-- \cdot 89% believe that Cañada provides a high quality learning experience for students; - •73% believe that they have been given adequate opportunity to participate in the Student Learning Outcomes process; - •75% believe that Cañada is taking a positive approach toward implementing Student Learning Outcomes and assessment.
+- 89% believe that Canada provides a high quality learning experience for students; - 73% believe that they have been given adequate opportunity to participate in the student learning outcomes process; - 75% believe that Canada is taking a positive approach toward implementing student learning outcomes and assessment.

-According to the 2006 Noel-Levitz Student Satisfaction Survey, students feel that the quality of instruction they receive in most of their classes is very important to them (6.55 out of 7) and that they are mostly satisfied (5.60 out of 7) with the quality of instruction they receive (44).
+Students feel that the quality of instruction they receive in most of their classes is very important to them (6.55 out of 7), and that they are mostly satisfied (5.60 out of 7) with the quality of instruction they receive.